Kaktushose/jda-commands/docs/middlewares/validator.md

 ## Writing own Validators

 ### 1. Creating the Annotation
+First, you need to create an annotation type for your validator.
 Your annotation must meet the following conditions:

 - [x] `@Target` must be `ElementType.PARAMETER`
 - [x] `RetentionPolicy` must be `RUNTIME`